kHarshit/kHarshit.github.io/_posts/2019-08-09-quick-intro-to-semantic-segmentation.md

 title: "Quick intro to semantic segmentation: FCN, U-Net and DeepLab"
 date: 2019-08-09
 categories: [Deep Learning, Computer Vision]
+excerpt: "An introduction to semantic segmentation, pixel-level classification using Fully Convolutional Networks, U-Net, and DeepLab architectures."
 ---

 Suppose you've an image, consisting of cats.
 You want to classify every pixel of the image as cat or background.
 This process is called semantic segmentation.